Rue Mercière: Late antiquity - 17th century

 Etymologically, the French word "Mercière" refers to "merchant", which is the main activity of the street.
-Previously, the small rue Mercière was distinguished from the rue Dubois in the south and the large rue Mercière at the north.
+Previously, the Petite Rue Mercière was distinguished from the Rue Dubois in the south and the Grande Rue Mercière at the north.
 This is one of the oldest streets of Lyon and was probably created during the late antiquity.
 From the 13th to the 18th century, it was the main street of Lyon on the left river of the Saône.
-In the 16th century, it was the street of printers and notably housed Sébastien Gryphe's workshop, at the corner of rue Thomassin.
+In the 16th century, it was the street of printers and notably housed Sébastien Gryphe's workshop, at the corner of the Rue Thomassin.
 At No. 64, the ruins of the Church of Anthonians can be seen.
 The Hôtel de la Rose, directed by Jacques Cœur, was occupied by the consulate from 1459 for three years.
 The No. 64, called the "Cave of Ainay", was owned by the Ainay abbey until 1542.

 The composer Louis Marchand was born at number 2 in 1669.
 The almanac of Lyon was printed in this street from 1740 to 1836.
 Among the famous residents of the street are Heinrich Cornelius Agrippa (1509) who held the secret society named l'Agla, Langlai brothers who printed Simon Maupin's Lyon map, and writer André Steyert who was born in this street in 1830.